amanganiello90/maven-surefire-accelerator/README.md

 # maven-surefire-accelerator
 An extension of maven surefire that executes JUnit regression tests.
-It inherits every goals and options with the option to execute automatically only the tests impacted from the last git commit changed classes.
+It inherits every goals and parameters with the option to execute automatically only the tests impacted from the last git commit changed classes.

+For complete documentations refers to http://maven.apache.org/surefire/maven-surefire-plugin/

-In development
+In development....